Urban transportation networks and optimal transport-based infrastructures: similarity and economy of scale: Discussion

 A limitation of this study is that our OT-based model does not capture infrastructures with loops, thus limiting its applicability to rail networks, or subway and rail networks with a very small density of loops.
 Possible extensions of the formalism presented in this work to account for loops are an interesting direction for future work.
-Beyond simple heuristics, there are interesting modeling choices that one can make to effectively tackle this problem.
+Besides simple heuristics and beyond the example we presented for the New York subway, one can make other interesting modeling choices to effectively tackle this problem.
 For instance, one could generalize our approach to situations where travel demands are treated stochastically \cite{corson2010fluctuations,hu2013adaptation,katifori2010damage} or change in time \cite{lonardi2021infrastructure}, scenarios where in certain regimes an OT-based approach can naturally lead to the formation of loops.
 Similarly, loops could emerge in multicommodity settings where fluxes of passengers are distinguished by their origin and destination stations, using an OT-based multicommodity framework as the one proposed in \cite{lonardi2021designing,lonardi2021multicommodity,bonifaci2022physarum}.
-Both directions, provided they could be generalized to a continuous setting as the one studied here, can potentially result in optimal simulated network infrastructures capturing properties that differ from the ones analyzed here, e.g. robustness to disruptions.
-Another limitation is the assumption that networks are static, i.e. do not change in time.
+Both directions, provided they could be generalized to a continuous setting as the one studied here, can potentially result in optimal simulated network infrastructures capturing properties that differ from the ones analyzed here, e.g. robustness to disruptions.\\ Another limitation is the assumption that networks are static, i.e. do not change in time.
 It would be interesting to compare how differences between simulated and observed networks may arise because different network branches may have been developed in different time periods.
 This could be used to study the evolution of transportation properties in time, as done in \cite{pei2022efficiency,cats2017topological}.
 Similarly, the networks studied in this work are often one layer of a multimode network.
-Integrating other transportation modes into a multilayer formalism and suitably adapting our OT-based approach, e.g. borrowing ideas from \cite{ibrahim2021optimal}, could give us a deeper understanding of optimal network design in interconnected urban systems.
+Integrating other transportation modes into a multilayer formalism and suitably adapting our OT-based approach, e.g. borrowing ideas from \cite{ibrahim2021optimal}, could give us a deeper understanding of optimal network design in interconnected urban systems.\\ Our model takes a few inputs (origins and destinations), but it does not consider any geographical obstacle.
+This can result in fine-grained mismatches between simulated and observed topologies due to longer detours in the real infrastructures to avoid these physical obstacles.
+In principle, this could be incorporated into our model by properly adding extra terms in the dynamical equations that drive flows and conductivities differently based on the location in space.
+However, this would require fine-grain details to be specified in input, an information that may not be easily available.